My Story

 Are you a frustrated academic science researcher?
 Keep reading if you are.
 It doesn’t matter whether you are a junior or a senior faculty member, a postdoctoral researcher, or a graduate student.

-More than a decade ago, I was a biology faculty member at a small Research 1 University, teaching biology, botany, plant physiology, and occasionally cell biology.
+Fifteen years ago, I was a biology faculty member at a small Research 1 University, teaching general biology, botany, plant physiology, and occasionally cell biology.
 When I wasn’t in the classroom, I was striving to have a stellar (for me) extramurally funded research program.
 You can read part of my story under A Second Career.

 Does this sound familiar?

-If any of this sounds familiar, you are like me, throughout my nearly 20-year career.
+If any of this sounds familiar, you are like me throughout my nearly 20-year career.
 Expectations for getting grants were high, but mismatches existed between academic expectations and available resources.
-If this is true for my former university, then it is likely true for yours.
+If this is true for my former university, it is likely true for yours.

 Do you need guidance in applying for research grants?

-I have the time, unlike your current colleagues, advisers, and committee members!
+Unlike your current colleagues, advisers, and committee members, I have the time!
 Not only do I have the time, but I am not competing for grant awards to fund my research interests.
 Most importantly, I am that friendly colleague down the hall or in another department who can help a fellow academic tell a clear and compelling research story in a grant proposal or journal article.

 Do you need a peer-like review of grant proposals and similar documents?